A guide to doing research at IU

 Create your InfoReady account to get started.

 All proposals for external funding must be reviewed at appropriate administrative levels prior to submission.
 You can route your proposal electronically through Kuali Coeus Grants.
-If you or someone within your unit does not have experience routing a proposal electronically, please fill out the ORA Proposal Assistance Form and a Grant Services Administrator will be assigned to assist you.
+If you or someone within your unit does not have experience routing a proposal electronically, please fill out the Proposal Development Services (PDS) Request Form and a Pre-Award Specialist will be assigned to assist you.

-Administrative forms, including project budget, must be submitted to the Office of Research Administration Grants Services by 9 a.m. four (4) business days before the external funding agency deadline.
+Administrative forms, including project budget for governmental proposals, must be submitted to the Office for Research Administration (ORA) by 9 a.m. four (4) business days before the agency deadline.
+More details regarding deadlines and submission requirements can be found in the Sponsored Research Programs: Internal Submission Deadlines policy.

 Then–and only then–your proposal is ready for submission.
-Grant Services staff will submit (or advise the project director to submit) the proposal to the funding agency, according to the agency's submission guidelines.
+ORA Proposal Services staff will submit (or advise the project director to submit) the proposal to the funding agency, according to the agency's submission guidelines.

 If your research includes compliance review requirements such as human subjects research, research with animals, biological materials, radiation, or export control, please visit the Compliance home page for further information.